OWASP/ASVS/SUPPORTERS.md

 ## Supporters through time provision

-Organizations who have allowed contributors to spend significant time working on the standard as part of their work with the organization.
+Organizations who have allowed contributors to spend significant time working on the standard as part of their working day with the organization.
+This will be evaluated at the sole discretion of the project leaders.
 Supporter will be listed 2 years from the end of the time provision.

 ## Primary supporters